bh specialist with patient

 Thank You for Your Interest

-We appreciate your interest in our fellowship.
-Our goal for this application process is to identify candidates who are passionate about the mental health field.
-Kansas has persistently ranked among the lower half of the states in terms of both adult and adolescent mental health.1 We aim to improve this statistic by providing Kansas with top-notch behavioral health specialists.
+We appreciate your interest in the Behavioral Health Physician Associate Fellowship program.
+Our goal is to identify candidates who are passionate and committed to advancing the field of mental health.
+Kansas consistently ranks in the lower half of states for both adult and adolescent mental health outcomes.1 We aim to improve this statistic by providing highly skilled behavioral health specialists across the state.

 PA student viewing medical charts